lourdas/record-tracker/USAGE.md

 ```

 ### Database schema installation
 Depending on the database used, you will have to execute either `schema-mysql.sql` for MySQL/MariaDB or `schema-postgresql.sql` for PostgreSQL.
+The files are inside the `database` folder of the package.
 This contains the necessary tables (`log_record` and `log_record_detail`) that will track the changes for your records.

 ### Class usage